qiskit-community/qiskit-experiments/docs/guides/restless_measurements.rst

 The following example, taken from Ref.
 [1], illustrates what happens to the single measurement outcomes represented as complex numbers in the IQ plane in a restless setting.
-Here, we run three circuits with an identity gate and three circuits with an X gate, each followed by a measurement.
+Here, we run three circuits with an identity gate and three circuits with an :math:`X` gate, each followed by a measurement.
 The numbers in the IQ shots indicate the order in which the shots were acquired.
 The IQ plane on the left shows the single measurement shots gathered when the qubits are reset.
-Here, the blue and red points, corresponding to measurements following the Id and X gates, are associated with the :math:`\left\vert0\right\rangle` and :math:`\left\vert1\right\rangle` states, respectively.
+Here, the blue and red points, corresponding to measurements following the :math:`Id` and :math:`X` gates, are associated with the :math:`\left\vert0\right\rangle` and :math:`\left\vert1\right\rangle` states, respectively.
 By contrast, with restless measurements the qubit is not reset after a measurement.
-As one can see in the IQ plane on the right the single measurement outcomes of the Id and X circuits no longer match with the :math:`\left\vert0\right\rangle` and :math:`\left\vert1\right\rangle` states, respectively.
+As one can see in the IQ plane on the right the single measurement outcomes of the :math:`Id`` and :math:`X` circuits no longer match with the :math:`\left\vert0\right\rangle` and :math:`\left\vert1\right\rangle` states, respectively.
 This is why restless measurements need special post-processing.